Home Home

 After we settled in we headed out to do some wash.
 The laundromat was just 4 blocks away.
 A great opportunity to get it out of the way.
 That evening the group got back together for a meal of fish and chips at the Old Keswickian in the town center .
 The food was good and the time spent with the group was fun as well.

 After dinner we explored the town a little, but since most things were closed, we headed instead down to Lake Derwentwater.
-Along the way we came across a Scottish gentleman (right).
-We started a conversation by asking directions, then moved to how much we loved Edinburgh (when we determined he was Scottish from his accent) and finally to his
+Along the way we came across a Scottish gentleman (left).
+We started a conversation by asking directions, then moved to how much we loved Edinburgh (when we determined he was Scottish from his accent) and finally to his dislike for the English.
+What was amazing is that he spoke of things the happened 800 years ago as the reason for his dislike.
+Talk about holding a grudge!
+A very helpful gentleman none-the-less.

-JP, Therese, Linda, Jan & Jack
+JP, Therese, Linda, Jan and Jack

 We continued down to the lake.
 Not that there was a lot to do there at this time of night, but the weather was actually dry and it was a very pleasant evening for a walk.
 We happened upon Therese and JP along the way (left).
 The lake itself didn't appear to be that large.
 Tomorrow we'd learn that that wasn't the case at all.
 We were just in a cove near the end of the lake.
 It was obvious, however, why people come to the lakes district for vacations.